-16. Contingency Provision and Legal Settlement
+13. Contingency Provision and Legal Settlement

 - (a) During fiscal 2014, the Company issued 17,889,215 flow-through shares to eligible Canadian taxpayer subscribers with contractual commitments for the Company to incur \$3,812,642 in eligible Canadian Exploration Expenditures ("CEEs") by December 31, 2014 as per the provision of the Income Tax Act of Canada.
 The CEEs were renounced as a tax credit to the flow-through share subscribers on December 31, 2013.
 As at December 31, 2014, the Company had unfulfilled CEE obligations.
-During the year ended June 30, 2015, the Company recorded a contingent provision for the Part XII.6 taxes and related penalties for the indemnification liability to subscribers for taxes and penalties related to the CEE renunciation shortfall of \$190,087.
-During the year ended June 30, 2016, the Company adjusted the provision due to foreign exchange fluctuations to \$182,742. - (b) During fiscal 2016, the Company reached a legal settlement with a shareholder relating to potential "shortswing" profits under Section 16(b) of the Securities Exchange Act of 1934 in connection with purchases and sales of Company securities.
-As a result of the settlement, the Company recorded a gain of \$59,556.
+During the year ended June 30, 2015, the Company recorded a contingent provision for the Part XII.6 taxes and related penalties for the indemnification liability to subscribers for taxes and penalties related to the CEE renunciation shortfall.
+During the year ended June 30, 2017, the Company paid \$131,320 (2015: \$nil) in Part XII.6 taxes related to a revised estimate of the CEE renunciation shortfall and maintained the existing contingent provision amount for the indemnification liability to subscribers for taxes and penalties.
+During the year ended June 30, 2017, the contingent provision was adjusted due to foreign exchange fluctuations to \$182,883 (June 30, 2016: \$182,742). - (b) On July 30, 2016, the Company concluded a legal settlement with the Company's former Chief Financial Officer, whereby a severance of \$34,457 (CAD\$44,750) was awarded and paid in full.

-17. Income Taxes
+14. Income Taxes